 Some very creative folks came up with easy make at home fisherman Halloween costumes.
 Here are a few that I love.

 Cub Scouts and popcorn!
 This is a fun costume from Amazon.
 I’m not quite sold on the popcorn “hat.”
-In fact, reviewers said there really wasn’t a way to attach it to our boys’ heads.
+In fact, reviewers said there really wasn’t a way to attach it to kids’ heads.
 Do y’all think it would be just as cute without the headpiece?

-One of the reviewers said she bought it for the boys in their pack to wear when selling popcorn in front of local stores.
-She said the boys took turns wearing it and loved it!
+One of the reviewers said she bought it for the kids in their pack to wear when selling popcorn in front of local stores.
+She said they took turns wearing it and loved it!
 What a great idea!!

 Pinewood Derby Car Costume

 Why not be a Pinewood Derby Car for Halloween?
 You can make a cardboard box car similar to ones the Cub Scouts use for the Cubanapolis race.